pingcap/docs/dashboard/dashboard-monitoring.md

 ## Access the page

-Log in to TiDB dashboard and click **Monitoring**.
+Log in to TiDB dashboard and click **Monitoring** from the left navigation bar.
 The Performance Overview dashboard is displayed.

 ![Monitoring page](/media/dashboard/dashboard-monitoring.png)

-You can also view the Performance Overview dashboard on Grafana if the TiDB cluster is deployed using TiUP.
+If the TiDB cluster is deployed using TiUP, you can also view the Performance Overview dashboard on Grafana.
 In this deployment mode, the monitoring system (Prometheus & Grafana) is deployed at the same time.
 For more information, see [TiDB Monitoring Framework Overview](/tidb-monitoring-framework.md).

 ![performance overview](/media/performance/grafana_performance_overview.png)